 Not only diarrhea but also nausea or vomiting can happen.
 Excessive gas is not uncommon.
-Some people describe chest discomfort.
+Some people describe chest discomfort with this medication.
 This chest discomfort is not typically related to heart problems unless there is underlying heart disease.
 Metformin can also cause flushing and palpitations.

-5 to 6% of people report headaches.
+5 to 6% of people report headaches as a side effect.
 Up to 10% of people can report changes in the tasting of food.
 1 to 10% of patients may have excessive sweating, abdominal pain, or indigestion.

 B12 levels can go down.
-Metformin can very rarely cause low blood sugars.
+Metformin can very rarely cause low blood sugars in people with diabetes.